SS Xantho: Operational history

 Xantho was built in 1848 as a paddle steamer by William Denny & Brothers.
 The vessel was used by the Anstruther and Leith Steamship Company for crossings of the Firth of Forth between Leith and Aberdour.
 In 1860, she was sold and relocated to Scarborough, North Yorkshire.
 In July 1864, Xantho was sold again, and her register transferred to Wick, from where she was permitted to take excursions to sea.

 In early 1871, Xantho was sold to metal merchant Robert Stewart of Glasgow, who replaced the paddle engines with a second-hand Crimean War-era two-cylinder, non-condensing trunk engine built (or assembled) in 1861 by John Penn.
-Stewart also lengthened the vessel's stern and fitted a propeller and a new boiler.
+Stewart reshaped the vessel's stern and fitted a propeller to convert it from a paddle-steamer to a screw-steamer.
 The Crimean War-type gunboat engine and those built to the same design in the ensuing years were the first high-pressure, high-revolution, mass-produced engines made for use at sea.
 The type also used Whitworth's Standard Thread throughout, allowing for interchangeability of parts.
 The refurbished, schooner-rigged Xantho was offered for sale in October 1871 and was purchased by Charles Edward Broadhurst, a Manchester-born entrepreneur involved in colonial ventures in northwest Australia.

 Xantho was brought to Western Australia via the Suez Canal and the Straits Settlements for use by Broadhurst as a transport and mother vessel for pearling operations.
 Using the engine to enable her to sail into difficult harbours and against wind and tide Xantho was also effectively operated as a tramp steamer, taking whatever cargoes and passengers she could.
-In that role she became Western Australia's first coastal steamship.
+In that role she became Western Australia's first locally owned coastal steamship.
 Xantho subsequently made two round trips between Fremantle, Batavia (now Jakarta), Geraldton and Broadhurst's pearling camps at Port Hedland and Banningarra (on Pardoo Station).
 Xantho also transported a number of north-west Aboriginal men from the Aboriginal prison at Rottnest Island back to their home near Cossack and Roebourne.
-In November 1879, whilst travelling down from the pearling grounds to Fremantle Xantho shipped a cargo of lead ore from Port Gregory, an outlet for the Geraldine Mine on the nearby Murchison River.
+In November 1872, whilst travelling down from the pearling grounds to Fremantle Xantho shipped a cargo of lead ore from Port Gregory, an outlet for the Geraldine Mine on the nearby Murchison River.
 Overloaded, her hull badly corroded and her deck planking opened by the tropical sun, Xantho began to take on water on the way down the coast.
 After returning to Port Gregory she struck a sandbar and sank.